 Field: basically, fields present spaces in which users can input the necessary data.
 To make them effective, designers also activate the power of affordance: fields should look interactive such a way that people understand immediately they can type in the text inside.
-The interface of Recipe App below shows the search field: it’s clear that the field is an interactive element due to the shape and contrast and also it is supported with a search icon and the text prompt giving an instruction.
+The interface of the Recipe App below shows the search field: it’s clear that the field is an interactive element due to the shape and contrast and also it is supported with a search icon and the text prompt giving an instruction.

 Copy (Language) Affordances

 Although users perceive images much faster than words, copy also doesn’t lose its positions having great influence on an interaction flow.
-The point is that images sometimes need to be decoded with a help of the text so as to avoid misunderstandings.
+The point is that images sometimes need to be decoded with the help of the text so as to avoid misunderstandings.
 Another thing is that not everything may be shown in pictures.
 Finally, copy has an incredibly diverse potential in transferring information, labeling the instructions and calls-to-action, explaining the functionality and supporting the efficiency of the layout with typographic hierarchy.
 However, the text should be given in a reasonable balance not to overload the interface.

 Interactions with copy are very natural for people in their everyday life, for much longer than graphical user interfaces exist.
 Copy clues and prompts help to understand what to do or what to expect, what information to keep in mind: we read many of them, from signs, adverts, and instructions to newspapers, manuals, and books.
 In digital UI, it works the same way.
-It is a straightforward way to communicate to a user.
+It is a straightforward way to communicate with a user.
 For example, the сalendar screen of HealthCare app shows the variety of language affordances: except for major information about patients, we can see the copy prompt inside the search field, the call-to-action copy on the button and a textual clue given in empty fields of the calendar showing that a user can add an appointment for the day just tapping the space.

-The example below shows the switch in Toonie Alarm app.
-When the switch is on, it changes several parameters together: color of the tab, color of the toggle and the animation of the sun activated.
+The example below shows the switch in the Toonie Alarm app.
+When the switch is on, it changes several parameters together: the color of the tab, the color of the toggle and the animation of the sun activated.
 This way it immediately informs the user and also adds emotional appeal to the operation.